Longo-Lab/Longo-Lab.github.io/docs/tutorials/stim_dashboard.md

 As seen above, the dashed line at `y = x` in the WtV vs. TgV plot represents cases where the gene LFC would be equal in both groups.
 The activity-dependent genes can be defined as genes that deviate away from that line, specifically ones that have a greater effect in the WtV group than TgV group.

-The same comparison can be done between the transgenic vehicle mice (which did not induce LTP) and drug-treated transgenic mice (which successfully restored LTP), as seen in the <span class="tab-name">L2FC correlation</span> tabs [below](#l2fc-correlation-plot).
+The **Category** column in the genes list table can be used to filter for genes that fall into each category.
+The number of genes per category can be found in the <span class="tab-name">Summary table</span> tab.

-To determine the gene categories, the genes are first filtered using a LFC threshold and significance threshold (p-adj < 0.05), where genes are either significant in the WtV and TgD (LTP) groups or TgV (no LTP) group.
+Only genes that are significant in the WtV and TgD (LTP) groups or in the TgV (no LTP) group are included, where significance is defined by meeting a LFC threshold and having a p-adj < 0.05.
 See the <span class="tab-name">Summary table</span> tab for the specific LFC threshold used and whether the shrunken or unshrunken LFC is used.

 ## Analysis results